perspe/Scatmm/README.md

 * matplotlib 3.5
 * pyqt 5.9.2

 __Note:__ The program also has a module built under cython.
 There are compiled binaries for Windows 10, and Linux (used in Mint and Arch).
-In any case, it should be possible to compile it (provided a compiler is installed, like g++) by running ```python python setup.py``` in the modules folder.
+In any case, it should be possible to compile it (provided a compiler is installed, like g++) by running ```python setup.py``` in the modules folder.

 The program can either be ran from the terminal by running the scatmm.py script